There’s an image that’s commonly used to portray cybercriminals.

 Empathy for the hacker

-Understand the cybercriminal - not only their different profiles, but how their attacks are evolving - and your defensive capability can be vastly improved.
+Understand the hacker - not only their different profiles, but how their attacks are evolving - and your defensive capability can be vastly improved.

 For example, by knowing more about the latest phishing trends, you can make it easier for your end users to spot them, too.